 Each trustee has their own experiences that collectively help the Board to carry out its role.
 They are all equal in terms of responsibility and fall into three categories:

-Libby Sinclair was elected NTSU President in July 2025.
-She leads the Executive Team and represents over 40,000 NTU students to the university, local community, and national organisations.
-Libby chairs the NTSU Board of Trustees and is also a member of the NTU Board of Governors.
+Joe began his role as NTSU President in July 2026.
+He leads the Executive Team and represents over 35,000 NTU students to the university, local community, and national organisations.
+Joe chairs the NTSU Board of Trustees and is also a member of the NTU Board of Governors.

-Mischa Dooley took up the role of VP Education in July 2025.
+Katie took up the role of VP Education in July 2026.
 She champions students’ academic needs across NTU and works closely with course reps and academic departments to ensure student voices are heard and acted upon.

-Joe Cormack became VP Community and Welfare in July 2025.
-His work focuses on improving the wellbeing and safety of all students, from mental health support to housing advice.
+Mischa became VP Community and Welfare in July 2026.
+Her work focuses on improving the wellbeing and safety of all students, from mental health support to housing advice.

 Geoff Love was formerly Chief Executive Officer of Commify, Europe's leading business messaging solutions provider.
 After leading a management buyout of Nottingham-based Esendex, he partnered with private equity to create the Commify group of companies.
 Working with over 35,000 businesses worldwide and with turnover approaching €100m, Commify's mission is to 'make business communication brilliant'.
 The group operates around a dozen global brands from its Nottingham headquarters.